 | Location | Melbourne, FL (main campus) |

-- Aviation and Aerospace programs
+- Aviation and Aerospace programs — particularly relevant for veterans with flight or maintenance backgrounds

 - Marine Biology and Ocean Sciences